Some links in this post may be affiliate links

 If you would like to add this beauty to your plant collection, Crassula muscosa is available online on Etsy (Link to Etsy) and on Amazon (Link to Amazon).

-Let’s dive into all the care tips you need to keep your Watch Chain Plant thriving.
-Crassula lycopodioides blossoms in bright light with at least 4-6 hours of direct sunlight, average warmth of 20-280C, moderate humidity of 50-55% and moderately moist, fertile, well-drained, succulents soil coupled with monthly feeding during the growing season.
+To care for Crassula muscosa, provide bright light with at least 4-6 hours of direct sunlight, warmth of 20-280C, humidity of 50-55% and moderately moist, fertile, well-drained, succulents soil coupled with monthly feeding during the growing season.

-Rattail Crassula care requires repotting only needed when it is pot-bound.
+Rattail Crassula needs repotting only when pot-bound.
 Pruning is necessary to keep the plant neat, to reduce pest and disease infestations, to encourage branching and to rejuvenate growth.
 Keep reading for more on these growing conditions and how to provide them.

 Water Crassula muscosa deeply during the growing season and allow the top half of the soil to dry out between waterings.
 Maintain the soil moderately moist but not soggy to avoid mushy, yellow leaves.